fbpx

 What are some Mexico Halloween traditions?

-In Mexico, the end of October and start of November are marked by the “Día de los Muertos” or “Day of the Dead”.
+In Mexico, people mark the end of October and the start of November with the “Día de los Muertos” or “Day of the Dead.”

 This is a traditional festival that celebrates and honors deceased loved ones with altars, food, sugar skulls, and marigolds rather than the typical Halloween traditions.